adriandebarro/codeplay_samples/README.md

   - Makes use of the SSE3 instruction set for improved performance

 ## Sample 2
 Code sample 2 contains the work of my Master's thesis, which involves the fields of high-fidelity rendering, distributed systems and high performance computing.
-The dissertation builds upon the research of Bugeja et al. in the following paper().
+The dissertation builds upon the research of Bugeja et al.

+### Background

-The original authors came out with the idea of collaborative HFR, where peers collaborating in the same scene; such as, peers in an online multiplayer game ----
+The original authors proposed a novel technique for collaborative HFR, applicable for scenarios where peers are collaborating together in the same environment; such as, peers interacting in an online multiplayer environment.

+ Through the application of a peer-to-peer topology, peers calculate irradiance samples, which in turn are grouped, given a unique identifier and shared with other peers.
+If a peer receives the indirect light information for a particular area in the scene, it would allow the respective peer to gain a speedup through amortisation, --- .

+At any point in time all peers would pick a random peer from their local cache of peer details (The cache only contains a subset of all the peers collaborating over the network), once two peers communicate they will reconcile their indirect lighting differences.